 If an employee fails to meet the job requirements

-If an employee fails to meet the job requirements or produces substandard work, issuing them a written warning that highlights the performance concerns is acceptable.
-Common examples of poor performance include too many mistakes, inability to follow the job guidelines, and missed deadlines.
+If an employee fails to meet the job requirements or produces substandard work, issuing them a written letter that highlights the performance concerns is acceptable.
+Common examples of poor performance include too many mistakes, an inability to follow the job guidelines, and missed deadlines.

 Breaching any type of policies

-Instances, where employees pose safety risks by disregarding health and safety regulations, call for written warning letters highlighting the safety violations.
+In instances where employees pose safety risks by disregarding health and safety regulations, call for letters highlighting the safety violations.
 This is because disregarding such regulations could be perilous to the business, and immediate disciplinary action must be taken against those employees to avoid future safety issues within the workplace.

-Disregarding company policies such as drug and alcohol abuse at the workplace or breach of the confidentiality clause by company employees also warrant issuing employee warning letters.
+Disregarding company policies, such as drug and alcohol abuse at the workplace or breaches of the confidentiality clause by company employees, also warrants issuing such letters.

 Deliberate falsification of records

 If an employee deliberately falsifies documents or records to mislead the employer, issuing them a warning letter is considered standard practice.
-However, this is considered gross misconduct in most cases, leading to immediate termination without warning notices.
+However, this is considered gross misconduct in most cases, leading to immediate termination without notice.

 Stealing from the business